MatrixLabTools/PotentialDB.jl/docs/src/usage.md

 ```

 You can use `addpotential!`-function to add potentials to this file.
-As and example lets add a potential from default registry.
+As and example, lets add a potential from default registry.

-Let first load potential from default registry
+Lets first load potential from default registry

 ```@example 2
 d = defaultregistry()